top of page

 Manufacturing and Distribution

-For businesses with physical inventory:
+For businesses with physical inventory, considerations include:

 • Working capital adjustments